-- Do not call it Beantown – ever – it’s “The Hub”.
+- Do not call it Beantown – ever – it is “The Hub”.

-- South Boston is also known as Southie (traditionally very rough and tumble Irish but now gentrifying) and is NOT the same as the South End (yuppy, gay and lots of designer dogs and well-dressed babies).
+- South Boston is also known as Southie (traditionally very rough and tumble Irish but now gentrifying) and is NOT the same as the South End (yuppy, used to be very gay, lots of designer dogs and well-dressed babies).